ishan10/Zillow-PhotoGallery/README.md

 - Users can click and swipe through images.
 - Smooth transitions between images.

+To run this application :
+ 1) Clone this repository
+ 2) Install all the dependencies in the package.json file.
+ 2) Build the webpack using "npm run webpack" command.
+ 3) Start the local dev server using "npm run start" command.

 Use the below link for the working demo: http://zillow-ishan.s3-website-us-east-1.amazonaws.com/